-Since COVID closures YCC have provided over 35,000 meals for Calgary families in need.
+Since COVID closures YCC has provided over 50,000 meals for Calgary families in need.

 Youth Centres of Calgary (YCC) began through the vision of its founder Jane.
 Through her extensive work in Chicago’s inner-city youth centre, she quickly realized that if children were given access to a support system, they had a greater chance of success in life.